adamggrim/Moonbeam/README.md

 ## Example (Spectrum)

-This example demonstrates how to create a spectrum slider using `Moonbeam`.
+This example demonstrates how to create an HSB spectrum slider using `Moonbeam`.

 1. **Create the slider**
     ```swift
     @State private var selectedColor: Color = .white
     ```

-2. **Build the spectrum model:** Use the result builder to add black or white sections and bend saturation or brightness.
+2. **Build the spectrum model:**

+    Use the result builder to add black or white sections and bend saturation and brightness (HSB) or lightness and chroma (OKLCH).

+    HSB model:

     ```swift
     let spectrumModel = HSBSpectrumModel(